 - Pull the switch forward and up.

 - Disconnect the electrical fitting on the switch.

-- Position either a mini plastic pry bar or screw driver under the cover plate and gently pry off the cover plate.
+- Position either a mini plastic pry bar or screwdriver under the cover plate and gently pry off the cover plate.
 The plate is fitted to the door with plastic push pins.
-If pulled to aggressively, the pins might brake.
+If you pull on the plate too aggressively, the pins might break.

-- Using either a plastic pry bar or wide tip screw driver wrapped in tape (to protect the paint), nudge the bar tip between the panel and the door.
+- Using either a plastic pry bar or a wide-tip screwdriver wrapped in tape (to protect the paint), nudge the bar tip between the panel and the door.

-- With some gently prying action, the plastic fastener pins recessed in the door panel with pop off the door.
+- With some gentle prying action, the plastic fastener pins recessed in the door panel will pop off the door.

 - Work around the door panel, pulling and separating the panel from the door.

 - Pull the door panel up and away from the door.